 The CCIB seminar series offers interesting presentations related to research in computational and integrative biology.
 The presentations reflect the types of collaborative research being done at the center and provide an opportunity to come together as a community for informal discussions and conversation.

-Unless noted, all seminars take place during the free period (12:20pm – 1:20pm) in Armitage Hall, 3rd Floor Faculty Lounge.
+Unless noted, all seminars take place during the free period (12:20pm – 1:20pm) in the Science Building Lecture Hall.